SYusupov/LogicGPT/README.md

 In case no changes were made to Dockerfile or the directory `/app`, no need to build the docker-image again, therefore:
 1. the workflow `docker_build` can be commented out as it takes around 10 minutes
 2. the previous commit-id should be used, i.e. line 85 should be commented out and the previous commit-id should be used as `DOCKER_IMAGE_TAG`, and line 88 should be commented.
+3. comment line 63 of `.github/workflows/ci.yaml` since we are not running `docker-build`